Luew2/Acadia/README.md

 Run the main file in the desired sub-project directory.

 Currently: run main.py in sticker_generator with option args -n (number of stickers), -size (256, 512, 1024) to generate stickers.

+#Clean up
+run cleanUp.py in the base directory to remove generated stickers in Sticker_Generator/data